Q and A Spotlight: Meet the New 2024-2025 Internal Medicine Chief Residents

 Q: How does being a chief resident fit with your career plans?
 What do you hope to gain from the experience?

-Dr. Sofdar: I am thrilled to be one of the chief residents for our internal medicine program.
+Dr. Safdar: I am thrilled to be one of the chief residents for our internal medicine program.
 Outside of clinical practice, I have always enjoyed teaching, mentoring, developing curriculums, and improving existing systems.
 My goal is to stay in academics and one day be in a leadership position that allows me to improve educational experiences and mentor learners either in internal medicine or nephrology.
 I believe this chief year will provide invaluable personal and professional growth.
 I hope to gain experience in leading conferences, teaching, providing feedback, negotiating between different stakeholders, developing digital organizational skills, and learning about health system wide metrics.
 Finally, I am excited to develop long term relationships with our residents and leadership team – they are the reason I am

 here!